-The BEI Committee follows the ACGIH Public Affairs and Communication Policy posted on the ACGIH website at http://www.acgih.org/docs/default-source/Policies/acgihpubaffairscommpolicy.pdf?sfvrsn=0.
+The BEI Committee follows the ACGIH Public Affairs and Communication Policy posted on the ACGIH website.

 External to ACGIH

 The Committee recognizes that there are many different parties with an interest in the BEI process and its outcomes.
 At the same time, it is important that these external parties not compromise the Committee's decision process, which is based primarily on peer-reviewed scientific information.
 Thus, it has established written policies and procedures that allow input from external parties to the Committee concerning substances currently under review.
 These policies and procedures are described below.